A helping hand to be smoke-free

 Vapes should never be used/charged, in the vicinity of homecare oxygen due to the risk of ignition and fires.

-Illicit e-liquid /Fake Vapes
+Illicit e-liquid/Fake Vapes

+Recent news articles about severe lung diseases, such as ‘popcorn lung’, have been linked to vapes containing illicit liquids.
 Chemicals such as Diacetyl, Cannabis oil and Vitamin E Acetate are all illegal substances in UK vapes.
 Only buy vaping products from licenced vendors.

 Other medications and Nicotine replacement